sadit/KernelMethods.jl/README.md

 ## Usage

-`KernelMethods.jl` consists of a few modules
+`KernelMethods.jl` consists of the following parts

-- `KernelMethods.Scores`.
+- *Scores*.
 It contains several common performance measures, i.e., accuracy, recall, precision, f1, precision_recall.
-- `KernelMethods.CrossValidation`.
+- *CrossValidation*.
 Some methods to perform cross validation, all of them work through callback functions:
    - `montecarlo`
    - `kfolds`
-- `KernelMethods.Supervised`.
+- *Supervised*.
 It contains methods related to supervised learning
    - `NearNeighborClassifier`.
 It defines a `KNN` classifier
    - `optimize!`
    - `predict`
    - `predict_proba`

-The distance functions are mostly taken from:
-- `SimilaritySearch`
+Note: user defined distance functions are accepted; several common distances can be found in `SimilaritySearch.jl`

 ### Dependencies
 KernelMethods.jl depends on